 Or you can’t just expect every user to reach the aha moment without guidance.

-To make things easier for you, here I leave A Guide to ‘’Aha!’’
-Moment.
+To make things easier for you, here I leave a definite guide: Aha Moment.

-What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… is the process of users learning about your product and eventually becoming recurring users of it.
+Product Adoption is the process of users learning about your product and eventually becoming recurring users of it.
 The main goal of User Onboarding is actually to increase the likelihood of Product Adoption, which is, to get them to adopt your product so that they stick with you and increase your CLTV rates.

 It’s getting more and more difficult to get a customer to stick around one product, as you know.

 One single mistake, and they’re gone to a competitor.
 Sad story…

 Don’t be surprised if I said that every single comma on your product affects the adoptability of your product.
 The design, the features, the pricing, the onboarding, the support…

 This is because Product Adoption doesn’t happen at a glance, it’s – as always – a process.